Archive for Pie

 The Amateur Gourmet, arguably the most humorous food blogger, celebrated his site’s second anniversary this Saturday at The City Bakery.

-Ever since reading Adam Roberts’ “Condoleezza Rice Pudding with Berries of Mass Destruction” entry, I fell in love with his style of writing.
+Ever since reading Adam Roberts’ “Condoleezza Rice Pudding with Berries of Mass Destruction” entry, I fell in love with his writing.
 Since then, he’s been featured in the Sacramento Bee, Boston Globe and even has a book due out spring 2007.

-I admit that I sweated up a storm while talking with Adam, but not because he’s intimidating in person.
+I sweated up a storm while talking with Adam, but not because he’s intimidating in person.
 Actually, he was a gracious host, making sure to say “hi” to everyone, remember their names, and sharing a delicious tart that he now claims I stole.

 No no, everyone’s pores opened up wide because The City Bakery was like a sauna.
 Their ovens must be on all day, constantly churning out fresh desserts.